 In August 2005, we acquired approximately 5.9 million, or approximately 11.8%, of the outstanding CAG shares from two shareholders of CAG at a price of €1 per share for an aggregate consideration of approximately €302 million (\$369 million).
-In addition, we agreed to pay these two shareholders an additional purchase price of approximately €12 million (\$15 million) in consideration for certain agreements described under "Prospectus Summary-Recent Developments-Recent

-Purchases of CAG Shares."
+In addition, we agreed to pay these two shareholders an additional purchase price of approximately €12 million (\$15 million) in consideration for certain agreements described under "Prospectus Summary-Recent Developments-Recent Purchases of CAG Shares."
 We financed the purchase of such CAG Shares and the settlement payment through cash on hand.
-We also announced that we would increase our existing offer to purchase the remaining outstanding CAG Shares to €51 per share (plus interest on €1.92 per share), subject to certain further conditions, for all minority shareholders that would accept the increased offer on or prior to September 29, 2005.
-The acquisition of additional CAG Shares increased our ownership of CAG from approximately 84% to approximately 98%.
+We also announced that we will increase our existing offer to purchase the remaining outstanding CAG Shares to €51 per share (plus interest on €41.92 per share) subject to certain further conditions.
+The acquisition of additional CAG Shares increased our ownership of CAG from approximately 84% to approximately 96%.
 Because the Purchaser now owns CAG Shares representing more than 95% of the outstanding registered ordinary share capital (including treasury shares) of CAG, the Purchaser is entitled to require, as permitted under German law, a squeeze-out.
-See "The Transactions -Post-Tender Offer Events-Squeeze-out and Conversion."
+See "The Transactions -Post-Tender Offer Events- Squeeze-out and Conversion."
 In the event we pursue a squeeze-out, we intend to finance the purchase of these shares primarily through available cash, and additionally, through our revolving credit facility.